knotcity/http-requests-signer/README.md

 ## Verifying a signature

-The verification process is similar to the signature process as we collect the same info, but using the public key instead of the private key. (as the server does not know the private key).
+The verification process is similar to the signature process as we collect the same info, but using the public key instead of the private key (as the server does not know the private key).

 ```
 try